• Skip to primary navigation

 Calories in 1 cup of Banana

-In addition to the measurement of whole bananas, you may find that you need to know how many calories are in a chopped or mashed banana.
+In addition to measuring whole bananas, you may need to know how many calories are in a chopped or mashed banana.
 The easiest way to find that measurement is to use a 1-cup measuring tool.

 One cup of banana that is chopped or sliced is 134 calories.
 However, a cup of mashed banana is 200 calories.